Become a Foster Carer today

-The Dogs Trust Freedom Project is a dog fostering service for people fleeing domestic abuse, running in Greater London, Herts, Essex, Yorkshire, the North East and the Central Belt of Scotland.
+The Dogs Trust Freedom Project is a dog fostering service for people fleeing domestic abuse, running in Greater London & the Home Counties, Yorkshire, the North East, the North West, and Scotland.
 As many refuges aren’t able to accept pets, Dogs Trust offers a specialist dog fostering service to allow people to flee and get to safety, knowing that their beloved pet is safe and well cared for, until they are in a position to be safely reunited with them.
 In order to run this vital service, we are always looking for volunteers to foster these dogs in their own homes.

 When you foster a dog for the Freedom Project you are not only helping a dog, but a whole family too.
 Dogs Trust covers all the dog’s food and veterinary bills, whilst also providing you with regular support from our friendly team.
-We are looking for people who are at home during the day, have experience caring for dogs and can commit for up to 6 months.
+We are looking for people who are at home during the day and have experience caring for dogs.
 Unlike fostering with our Home-From-Home scheme, you don’t need to drive, as long as you can get to your local vet.